 For more information, you can contact a number of state organizations including:

-For information on how to register voters: Third-Party-Regis-guidelines.pdf
+For guidelines on how third party organizations can register voters: Third-Party-Regis-guidelines.pdf

-To download the LWVFL Powerpoint Presentation on how to register voters, click here.
+To download the LWVFL Powerpoint Presentation on how League partners can register voters, click here.